outl1ne/nova-menu-builder/README.md

-# Archived

-This package has been replaced by [nova-pages](https://github.com/workupsrl/nova-pages)

 # Nova Menu Builder (WorkUp Version)

 This [Laravel Nova](https://nova.laravel.com/) package allows you to create and manage menus and menu items.